 You may not have success getting the employee to come to your wellness program but your chances go way up when you target your employees’ spouses and significant others.
 Peer pressure from spouses and significant others can be a significant driver to engagement and without it your programs engagement will suffer.

 Wellness program participation is really nothing more than selling.
 We’re selling the benefits of a healthy lifestyle.

 Every successful wellness program has a wellness committee composed of a representative sample of employees.
 Having a committee will improve your programs participation because it gives your employees a sense of program ownership.
 When they feel like they have control and say in what happens and how it’s done, all of a sudden the program becomes their program and they are inherently obligated to participate.

 The last critical element to maximizing wellness program participation is to have strong leadership support.
-Getting strong leadership support requires both art and science and I recently wrote a blog that is the complete guide to getting strong leadership support.
-I’m not going to repeat the information here, but I recommend you take a look at this blog post.
+Getting strong leadership support requires both art and science.
+We strongly recommend that you read the blog entitled the complete guide to getting strong leadership support.

-If you want to have a successful wellness program with maximum employee engagement I encourage you to follow the steps and guidelines in this blog to help you acquire and strengthen your leadership support for your wellness efforts.
-Many wellness professionals have suggested that senior leadership support is one of the most important aspects of getting good wellness program participation and I have to say I agree with this.
+If you want to have a successful wellness program with maximum employee engagement, just follow the steps and guidelines in this blog.
+If you do, you will acquire and strengthen your leadership support for your wellness efforts.
+Many wellness professionals have suggested that senior leadership support is one of the most important aspects of getting good wellness program participation.
 Every successful wellness program has strong leadership support.